-- 8. LENDER ADDRESS: Enter the complete address of the person or financial institution that made the loan. - 9.
-LOAN AMOUNT: Enter the principal amount of the loan. - 10.
-INTEREST RATE: Enter the interest rate. - 11.
+- 10. INTEREST RATE: Enter the interest rate. - 11.
 MATURITY DATE: Enter the maturity date. - 12.
-LENDER'S PRINCIPAL OCCUPATION: Enter the principal occupation of the lender. - 13.
-LENDER'S JOB TITLE: Enter the job title of the lender. - 14.
-LENDER'S EMPLOYER/LAW FIRM: Enter the name of the lender's employer, or if the lender is a "member" of a law firm, enter the name of the law firm.
-"Members" of a law firm include any partner, associate, shareholder, or employee of a law firm, and any person designated "of counsel" to the firm or "of the firm." - 15.
-LAW FIRM OF LENDER'S SPOUSE (IF ANY): If the lender's spouse is a "member" of a law firm as defined in section 14, enter the name of that law firm here. - 16.
-IF LENDER IS A CHILD, LAW FIRM OF PARENT(S) (IF ANY): If the lender is a child, enter the name of any law firm of which either of the child's parents is a "member" as defined in section 14. - 17.
-DESCRIPTION OF COLLATERAL: If there is no collateral for the loan, check the "none" box and go to section 15.
-If there is collateral for the loan, enter a description of the collateral for the loan. - 18.
-"Check if personal funds were deposited into political account" box: Do not check this box.
-This is for use by candidates and officeholders only. - 19.
+PRINCIPAL OCCUPATION OR JOB TITLE: See the instructions for Schedule A1, section 8. - 13.
+EMPLOYER: See the instructions for Schedule A1, section 9. - 14.
+DESCRIPTION OF COLLATERAL: If there is no collateral for the loan, check the "none" box and go to Section 15.
+If there is collateral for the loan, enter a description of the collateral for the loan. - 15.
+"Check if personal funds were deposited into political account" box: Skip to section 16.
+This section only applies to candidates and officeholders. - 16.
 GUARANTOR INFORMATION: If there are no guarantors for the loan, check the "not applicable" box and go to the next loan.
 If you have no further loans to report, go to the next applicable schedule.

-A person who guarantees all or part of a loan makes a reportable contribution in the amount of the guarantee.
-You must report such a contribution on this schedule, and not on the contributions schedule.
+Note: A person who guarantees all or part of a loan makes a reportable contribution in the amount of the guarantee.
+You must report such a contribution on this schedule, and not on Schedule A.